THE ALASKA RFM CHAIN OF CUSTODY APPLICATION PROCESS

 Certificates are valid for three years with annual surveillance.
 On-going certification is maintained as long as there is sufficient evidence that the applicant remains in compliance with the criteria of the Standard.

 The Application and Certification Process has a number of distinct stages

-- Stage 1: The potential Applicant can request information on the Chain of Custody Standard from the Alaska Seafood Marketing Institute and/or the Certification Body.
+- Stage 1: The potential Applicant can request information on the Chain of Custody Standard from the Certified Seafood Collaborative and/or the Certification Body.

 - Stage 2: If the potential Applicant wishes to progress to certification they will need to complete an official application form which can be provided by the Certification Body.
 A single organization or a group organization can apply.

 - Stage 3: The Applicant’s application form is assessed by the Certification Body and an Assessment plan is created on how the Applicant will gain certification to the Chain of Custody Standard.

 - Stage 4: If the Applicant agrees to the assessment plan an audit by an Approved Assessor will be conducted.

 - Stage 5: During the audit the assessor will compile an Assessment report of how the Applicant does or does not meet the Chain of Custody Standard.